GoogleChrome/developer.chrome.com/site/en/blog/origin-trials/index.md

 1. Choose an origin trial from the [list of active trials](https://developers.chrome.com/origintrials/#/trials/active).
 1. Request a token by clicking the **Register** button and filling out the form.
-1. Provide the token on every web page for which you want the trial feature to be enabled, using one of the following methods:
+1. Provide the token on every web page for which you want the trial feature to be enabled:
    -  As a meta tag in the &lt;head&gt;:
       `<meta http-equiv="origin-trial" content="TOKEN_GOES_HERE">`
    -  As an HTTP header: